Nextiva / Blog / Customer Experience

 Retain more customers

 As feedback and behavior data roll in, patterns start to emerge, helping you spot pain points along your customer journey map.
-Predictive analytics can spot issues before they happen, like forecasting high call volumes so you can staff support teams accordingly.
+Predictive analytics and machine learning can spot issues before they happen, like forecasting high call volumes so you can staff support teams accordingly.

 Direct data comes straight from your customers.
 It’s based on what they say, how they rate your service, and the feedback they choose to share.
-These insights are valuable for understanding how much effort customers feel they’re putting in, and where you can improve.
+This is usually collected through Voice of the Customer (VoC) programs.

 Here are some examples:

-• Customer satisfaction surveys: Measure how satisfied customers are after a specific interaction or experience.
+• Customer satisfaction score (CSAT) surveys: Measure how satisfied customers are after a specific interaction or experience.

-• Voice of the customer (VoC): Gathers opinions, expectations, and preferences directly from customer feedback
+• Voice of the customer (VoC): Gathers opinions, customer expectations, and preferences directly from customer feedback.

 • Post-interaction surveys: Provide focused insights right after a service call, chat, or transaction

-Indirect data is what you collect through customer behavior through actions rather than their words.
-This includes activity across web and mobile applications, service data, and usage patterns.
-It’s key for customer care analytics, as it helps you spot friction points and trends without asking customers directly.
+Indirect data is what you collect by observing customer behavior and actions, rather than their direct words.
+This includes activity across web and mobile applications, service data, and usage patterns, a key part of product analytics.

 Examples include: